sal55/langs/MLang/Mfeatures.md

 #### Numeric Types

-The official set of types are these (either long or short forms can be used):
+The official set of types are these (either long or short forms can be used, and in any case):
 ````
     int8     i8      Signed integers
     int16    i16